How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 4. Add Preservatives Or Fragrances (Optional)

-Once the mixture cools down enough, you can prepare to add your fragrances or preservatives.
+Once the mixture has cooled sufficiently, you can prepare to add your fragrances or preservatives.
 You can follow the directions of the preservative to see how to incorporate it into your scrub or how much to add for exact measurements.

 Then, add essential oils, fragrances, or antioxidants to bring your emulsifying sugar scrub to life.
 You’ll again slowly mix all the ingredients together for an even result.